hariharen9/spendwiser/README.md

 ### 💰 **Effortless Tracking & Goals**
 **Automate, Track, and Achieve**
+- **Zero-Touch SMS Automation:** Sync your bank alerts automatically with our companion Android app.
 - **Effortless Expense Tracking:** Log every transaction with ease and intuitiveness.
 Categorize, tag, and add descriptions for a complete picture of your spending.
 - **Automate Your Finances:** Set up **Recurring Transactions** for bills and subscriptions and never manually enter them again.
 - **Turn Dreams into Reality:** Create **Financial Goals** and track your progress towards your next big purchase, vacation, or investment.